What is ACH Payment?

 |24 to 48 working hours of processing time.||Payments are being processed almost instantly.||48 to 72 working hours of processing time.|

 We at Fundraisingscript.com have already integrated popular payment gateways like Paypal, Stripe, and WePay to our crowdfunding software like Reward, Donation, Equity, and Real Estate.
 To provide benefits of the ACH payment method, we have also integrated the Plaid payment gateway which offers hassle-free and cost-effective ACH payment processing services.

-Just like any other payment method, the ACH payment method offers a cost-effective and efficient payment transfer mechanism to crowdfunding platform which not only benefits crowdfunding platform owner but also crowdfunding platform users.
-Let’s understand how does ACH work with a crowdfunding platform.
+Just like any other payment method, the ACH payment method offers a cost-effective and efficient payment transfer mechanism to crowdfunding platforms which not only benefits crowdfunding platform owners but also crowdfunding platform users.
+Let’s understand how does ACH works with a crowdfunding platform.

 ACH requires 3 entities

 - Payment Sender

 - Payment Receiver